T0niel/inventory_app/README.md

 - Provide port
 - Database url
-- And your admin pass
+- And your admin pass (create your own)

 ## Make sure you change this with your information